 The Great Smoky Mountains National Park bans visitors from approaching any wildlife within 50 yards or any distance that causes a disturbance.
 The maximum fine for approaching or feeding wildlife within the park is $5,000 and can earn the perpetrator up to six months in prison.
 The offense carries such a severe penalty because it puts both the human and the animal at serious risk.

 You should never approach a black bear, but you should especially never approach a cub.
-Females are especially protective of their baby’s, and the chance of an attack increases if a bear thinks her cub is in danger.
+Females are especially protective of their babies, and the chance of an attack increases if a bear thinks her cub is in danger.
 Generally, cubs stay with their mother for the first two years from birth.
 If a cub looks like it’s alone, the mother bear is likely going to be nearby.

 Do not feed them

-Feeding bears and leaving your trash behind will encourage the animals to move closer to you, which is both dangerous for both humans and bears.
+Feeding bears and leaving your trash behind will encourage the animals to move closer to you, which is dangerous for both humans and bears.
 You will also get a significant fine if you get caught feeding the bears, or any of the wildlife.
 It’s important to pick up your trash as well.

 Feeding bears human food can cause them to lose their instinctive fear of humans.
 Over time, these black bears could start approaching people, looking for food.
 When hunting for food, their behavior may become more unpredictable and dangerous.
 Bears who get a taste of human food will start breaking into properties, vehicles, and garbage bins.